 Masks: your favorite new fashion accessory.
 We joke, but it's a little bit true!
-Cloth masks, which are recommended by the CDC to be worn in public settings where other social distancing measures might not be possible, now come in all shapes, sizes and colors to fit your style.
-2 You can get them almost anywhere, and you can even make your own.
+Cloth masks come in all shapes, sizes and colors to fit your style.
+You can get them almost anywhere, and you can even make your own.
 Get the latest CDC recommendations on wearing a mask.

 If you've already got the whole wearing your mask thing down, give yourself a pat on the back.
 But don't get too excited, because you may be missing a really important step to safe masking: washing it.